-the transmit power of ac-UE must be controlled by the MCA system in order not to exceed the maximum e.i.r.p. defined outside the aircraft (1 dBm/5MHz);
+[the transmit power of ac-UE must be controlled by the MCA system in order not to exceed the maximum e.i.r.p. defined outside the aircraft][On-Air propose to delete]

-the transmit power of ac-NodeB must be controlled by the MCA system in order not to exceed the maximum e.i.r.p. defined outside the aircraft (1 dBm/5MHz).]
+[the transmit power of ac-NodeB must be controlled by the MCA system in order not to exceed the maximum e.i.r.p. defined outside the aircraft .][On-Air propose to delete]

+[In the 2600 MHz connectivity band (LTE technology)

+[The e.i.r.p. defined outside the aircraft, resulting from the LTE terminal transmitting at 5 dBm/5 MHz inside the aircraft, and the EIRP of the onboard node B shall not exceed: [table below also includes node B values]